jfpalchak/help-queue/README.md

 - JavaScript
 - React
+- Redux
 - CSS
 - HTML

 ## Description

 Help Queue is a simple React application intended only for practice & learning purposes.
-The application conditionally renders a number of different components: a list of tickets, a form to create a ticket, or a form to update or delete an existing ticket - all depending on how the user interacts with the application.
+The application implements Redux for state management, and conditionally renders a number of different components:
+* a list of tickets,
+* a form to create a ticket,
+* or a form to update or delete an existing ticket

 ## Setup & Installation